sei-protocol/sei-chain/docs/migration/seidb_migration.md

 export LD_LIBRARY_PATH=/usr/local/lib
 ```
-If you run into any issues during installation, please refeference [this guide](https://github.com/facebook/rocksdb/blob/master/INSTALL.md).
+If you run into any issues during installation, please reference [this guide](https://github.com/facebook/rocksdb/blob/master/INSTALL.md).

 Once that is complete, you will need to add the following CGO flags:
 ```bash